Austin 250hp gas turbine

-The Austin 250hp gas turbine was a free-turbine turboshaft engine developed by Dr John Weaving at the Austin Motor Company.
+The Austin 250 hp gas turbine was a free-turbine turboshaft engine developed by Dr John Weaving at the Austin Motor Company.
 It was a development of an earlier engine that had been used in the experimental Austin Princess car TUR1.
 Various uses for the engine were suggested, such as mobile power unit and hospital backup generator, but it did not find any commercial use.
 More powerful derivates were developed but these also found no uses.